Jiří Zlatuška

 Jiří Zlatuška (born 15 September 1957 in Brno) is a Czech informaticist, university professor and politician.
 He was elected in the parliamentary election in 2013 to the Chamber of Deputies on the ANO 2011 platform.
-From 2015 to 2019 he was Dean of the Faculty of Informatics of the Masaryk University.
+From 2015 to 2019, he was the Dean of the Faculty of Informatics of the Masaryk University.

+Zlatuška served in the Chamber of Deputies of the Czech Republic from 2013 to 2017 with ANO 2011, and he was a prominent ally of Andrej Babiš.
+Zlatuška later said that he regretted supporting Babiš, criticizing his nativist policies and accusing him of becoming too populist.
+Zlatuška previously served as the rector of Masaryk University.